TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-publish.md

 # Conventional Commits

 More prep that I didn't know I needed.
-It's customary to maintain a `CHANGELOG.md` in your repo that describes what changed in each release of your package.
+It's customary to have a `CHANGELOG.md` in your repo that describes what changed in each release of your package.
 That's a pain to maintain.

 What if you didn't have to?